 The District employee will investigate the complaint or appoint a qualified person to undertake the investigation on his or her behalf.
-If the Complainant is a student, the District employee will notify his or her parent(s)/guardians(s) that they may attend any investigatory meetings in which their child is involved.
+If the Complainant is a student, the District employee will notify his or her parent(s)/guardian(s) that they may attend any investigatory meetings in which their child is involved.
 The complaint and identity of the Complainant will not be disclosed except (1) as required by law or this policy, or (2) as necessary to fully investigate the complaint, or (3) as authorized by the Complainant.

-Within 10 school days of the date of the complaint was filed, the District employee shall file a written report of his or her findings with the Superintendent, the written report shall be filed with the Board of Education, which will make a decision in accordance with Section 3 of this policy.
+Within 10 school days of the date of the complaint was filed, the District employee shall file a written report of his or her findings with the Superintendent.
+The District employee may request an extension of time.
+If a complain of sexual harassment contains allegations involving the Superintendent, the written report shall be filed with the Board of Education, which will make a decision in accordance with Section 3 of this policy.
 The Superintendent will keep the Board informed of all complaints.